Article list Design pattern

 An article with the title “Chanel goes crazy” can have several different meanings.
 If the article is about Chanel’s last economic quarter, the title possibly conveys a rising crisis for the company, however if the article is about Chanel’s new designer collection, the meaning of the title is totally different.

 In this way, the category label help set the user’s expectations for what is to be found behind the link.
-By labeling the story with either “Fashion” or “Financial news”, the correct meaning of the title is set in stone.
+By labelling the story with either “Fashion” or “Financial news”, the correct meaning of the title is set in stone.

 In the example below, the category label “Movies” let us know that the interview with “Alexander Olch” is about his new movie and the category label “Literature” lets us know that the picture with roller-skates is not actually about the rollerskating sport.